 - If your dataset contains 25 or fewer unique values, the Unique Values renderer is used with random colors assigned to the values.

-- If your dataset includes an internally stored custom stretch, the Stretched renderer is used with a color ramp from black to white.
+- If your dataset includes an internally stored custom stretch, the Stretched renderer is used with a black to white color scheme.

-- If your dataset includes statistics, the Stretched renderer is used with a color ramp from black to white, using the most appropriate stretch type for the data.
+- If your dataset includes statistics, the Stretched renderer is used with a black to white color scheme, using the most appropriate stretch type for the data.
 If there are no statistics stored with your dataset, they are sampled from the dataset and the Stretched renderer is applied; however, these statistics are only used for the display and are not stored with the dataset.

 Render multiband datasets

 When a multiband raster dataset is drawn, the default uses the RGB composite renderer.
-If the data includes wavelength information, it is displayed with the red, green, and blue bands; otherwise, it uses the default band combination on the Raster and Imagery > Appearance tab of the Options window.
+If the data includes wavelength information, it is displayed with the red, green, and blue bands; otherwise, it uses the default band combination on the Appearance tab under Raster and Imagery in the Options window.
 If your dataset does not include statistics, they are sampled from the dataset and the RGB composite renderer is applied; however, these statistics are only used for the display and are not stored with the dataset.

 Render mosaic datasets

 A mosaic dataset is a data model in the geodatabase used to manage a collection of raster datasets (images) stored as a catalog and viewed as a mosaicked image.
 When you add a mosaic dataset to ArcGIS Pro, it is added as a mosaic layer that appears in the Contents pane as a special group layer with a minimum of three layers: Boundary, Footprint, and Image.

 The Image layer is used to control the rendering of the mosaicked image of the mosaic dataset.
 You can edit the symbology on the Appearance tab or in the Symbology pane or on the Raster Layer, Mosaic Layer, or Image Service Layer tab.
 Modifications you make to the Image layer properties do not affect the mosaic dataset—only how it is rendered at the time you are viewing it.